-Snapshots are mainly created in two situations: when an entity is loaded from the database through EntityManager.find() or JPQL, and when a new entity is made persistent with EntityManager.persist().
-With merge(), Hibernate first copies the detached entity’s values into a managed entity and then creates a snapshot for that managed instance.
-The returned object is the new managed entity, while the original object remains detached.
+A snapshot is created at two points: when an entity is loaded from the database via find() or JPQL, and when a new entity is made persistent with persist(). merge() behaves differently.
+It copies the detached entity’s values into a managed entity, creates a snapshot for that managed instance, and returns the managed instance.
+The original detached object stays detached.

 EntityManager em = emf.createEntityManager();